vindarel/abelujo/doc/dev/choices.rst

 Angular isn't comparable with JQuery.
 See the basics: https://angularjs.org/#the-basics

 Why not a simple library that does double data binding (like view.js) ?
-Because we will use all the power of Angular.
+Because we will use all the power of Angular (we need js functions as controllers and the like).

 Ember has a similar scope.
 But besides technical details, it appears we already have significant experience with Angular.

+Read our Angular crash course to learn how to add Angular to a Django project, how to build everything, and how everything works.

 Npm
 ---